 Research shows that many mothers are afraid of experiencing pain in breastfeeding due to two common challenges, sore nipples and engorgement.
 Even more concerning is the fact that many women shorten their duration of breastfeeding due to these common issues.
 In fact, some practitioners still believe (and counsel new moms) that sore nipples and engorgement are a normal part of breastfeeding.
 Many women also experience early lactation challenges due to plugged ducts, mastitis, and thrush.
 Current strategies to minimize the risk, as well as manage treatment are not grounded in current evidence.
 Discover what the latest meta-analysis and research says about how to prevent and treat these early breastfeeding issues and begin to implement practices that really work to keep the motherbaby dyad breastfeeding longer and more comfortably.

-As the recreational and medicinal use of marijuana increases around the world, the potential for babies to be impacted by this herb during breastfeeding increases exponentially.
-In the United States, several states have recently legalized or are on the path to legalizing the consumption of marijuana (cannabis).
-This trend has led to more lactation consultants and healthcare professionals being faced with the question, “Is it safe for me to use marijuana while I breastfeed?”
+As the recreational and medicinal use of marijuana increases around the world, the concern for families has expanded.
+Around the world, countries and states have recently legalized or are on the path to legalizing or decriminalizing the consumption of marijuana (cannabis).
+This trend has led to more lactation support providers and healthcare professionals being faced with the question, “Is it safe to use marijuana during human milk feeding?”
 The answers given vary widely and this is due largely to myth, bias, and poorly conducted and accessed research.
-The Medications and Mother’s Milk Guide considers cannabis to be an L5, contraindicated for breastfeeding while Lactnet states that it is preferable for users to continue breastfeeding and yet minimize the baby’s exposure to smoke.
-These widely differing recommendations lead healthcare professionals to scratch their heads and face the knowledge that they just don’t know what to say to mothers.
-Additionally, there are reports of social services removing babies from homes due to mother’s marijuana use while breastfeeding.
+The Medications and Mother’s Milk Guide considers cannabis to be an L4 while Lactnet states that it is preferable for users to continue breastfeeding and yet minimize the baby’s exposure to smoke.
+Differing recommendations lead healthcare professionals to scratch their heads and face the knowledge that they just don’t know what to say to mothers.
+Additionally, there are reports of social services removing babies from homes due to parental marijuana use while breastfeeding.
 An entirely newly discovered system (the endocannabinoid system) within the human interacts with marijuana and is largely responsible for brain development, homeostasis, and much more.
 Discover how and why cannabis chemicals can potentially change a babies brain development and epigenome.
-This presentation looks at the most recent research and policies surrounding this controversial herb.
+This presentation looks at the most recent research, policies, and equity issues surrounding this controversial herb.

 Participants will review the biological basis for how primates and specifically human’s breastfeed, according to biological need.
 Discover how the unique properties of breastmilk, as well as the biology of the human newborn and physiological responses from the mother are designed to optimize breastfeeding when skin to skin and laid back breastfeeding occurs.